Smoothie bowls- an easy healthy way to start your morning

 nutmeg (add to try with apple smoothie- consider also adding cinnamon)

-If you do want to sweeten your smoothie further, consider the following options (but good to keep it as a treat now and again rather than a daily habit if you tend to have a sweet tooth):
+If you do want to sweeten your smoothie further, consider the following options (but good to keep it as a treat now and again rather than a daily habit if you tend to have a sweet tooth and blood sugar issues):

 one date (remember to take the pit out as I have ruined one of my NutriBullet blender by accidentally leaving one in)